While there are many elements to the MBA application, there is one that candidates often underestimate: volunteer experience.

-Why volunteer experience is important in your business school application
+Why volunteer experience is important in your MBA application

 Schools are also interested in admitting well-rounded candidates, not simply candidates that have performed well at work and in their academics, but have expanded their involvement in other activities.
 They seek students with good values and those who volunteer in their community demonstrate their good citizenship.